-- Service as an area of excellence is distinctly different from satisfactory service to the unit, university, and profession.
-For tenure-track faculty whose area of excellence is research or teaching, satisfactory service is required, for both university and profession or discipline; it may or may not involve the public.
-For clinical faculty whose area of excellence is teaching, or lecturer-rank faculty, satisfactory service is required, and may take the form of campus and university service; it may or may not involve the public or the profession/discipline. - Professional service is normally provided to three specific groups: - The public (e.g., various local, national, and international communities; clients; and/or patients); - \circ The profession or discipline; and - $\circ \quad \mbox{The campus and university} \\$ - Professional service, including professional service in the community and patient or client services, is characterized by those activities conducted on behalf of the university that apply the faculty member's and librarian's disciplinary expertise and professional knowledge of interrelated fields to issues in society.
-[See Definitions section.]
-Professional service to clients and patients as well as to the discipline may be local, regional, national, or international. - To be the basis for tenure or for advancement in rank, that is, to be an area of excellence for tenure-track or clinical faculty, university and professional service must be directly linked to the unit and campus mission; the quality and impact of professional service must be evaluated within this context and must be assessed as academic work characterized by the following: - Command and application of relevant knowledge, skills, and technological expertise; - Contribution to a body of knowledge; - Imagination, creativity and innovation; - Application of ethical standards; - \circ Achievement of intentional outcomes; and - \circ Evidence of impact. - Faculty claiming excellence in service, whose professional service consists primarily of patient or client service, must document how their work exceeds normative levels of activity and quality and is, in fact, excellent because it represents exceptional outcomes that result in the faculty member being recognized as an expert in their field and brings prestige to the candidate, the primary/department and the unit/school.
+- For tenure-track faculty whose area of excellence is research or teaching, satisfactory service is required for both university and profession or discipline; it may or may not involve the public.
+For clinical faculty whose area of excellence is teaching, or lecturer-rank faculty, satisfactory service is required, and may take the form of campus and university service; it may or may not involve the public or the profession/discipline. - When service is presented as an area of excellence, it consists of significant contributions that clearly go beyond satisfactory university or organizational service (see Service in Definitions.) - Service when presented as evidence for excellence (or highly satisfactory for balanced cases) can involve any of the following: - Work with or for individuals as clients or patients. - Work with or for organizations, community, or governmental partners outside the university including disciplinary or professional bodies or with or for individual practitioners. - Work advancing a university, campus, or school unit's teaching, research, or service missions.
+Administrative work primarily concerned with teaching may be presented as "service" or as "teaching" excellence. - Service must be significant work characterized by the following: - o Command and application of advanced knowledge, skills, and technological expertise; - o Imagination, creativity, and innovation; - o Application of ethical standards; - o Achievement of intentional outcomes; and - Evidence of quality and impact. - Disseminating their work as a model for other institutions or practitioners is strong support for a case for excellence. - Some disseminated scholarship is required for excellence in service, but not for 'highly satisfactory' (balanced-binned case).
+The candidate must address how their scholarship advances their service and documents their excellence.
+Precise distinctions between "research" scholarship and "service" scholarship are not necessary for clinical faculty as long as their disseminated scholarship supports their accomplishments. - Faculty claiming excellence in service, whose professional service consists primarily of patient or client service, must document how their work is, in fact, excellent because it represents exceptional outcomes that result in the faculty member being recognized as an expert in their field and brings prestige to the candidate, the primary/department and the unit/school.
 Such service based on exceptional care contributes to the knowledge base or demonstrates a level of proficiency that itself illuminates practice for others.
-In all cases, this work must: - \circ $\;$ Have impact beyond the direct recipient of the service; and - \circ Be documented through appropriate publications or dissemination activities. - Excellence in professional service ordinarily results in the dissemination of results and findings through appropriate publication, whether in print or electronic media.
-The journals, books, or web documents in which faculty publish the results of their service activities should be assessed and evaluated by department chairs (or deans) in the same manner as they are for research or teaching publications.
-Publications, presentations, and grant documentation related to service is included in the dossier in the service section, not in the research section.

-• As with research, professional service may span traditional disciplinary boundaries.
+This work will demonstrate impact beyond the direct recipient of the service through appropriate professional or academic peer-review dissemination activities. - Publications, presentations, and grant documentation related to service is included in the dossier in the service section, not in the research section. - As with research, professional service may span traditional disciplinary boundaries.
 In such cases, candidates and chairs or deans may wish to develop appropriate procedures (e.g., a specially composed primary committee) to ensure that the nature of interdisciplinary professional service is fully and adequately understood and assessed.

+Dossier Folder Checklist